 More IG users from these countries saw the sponsored or likely sponsored campaign posts than in others.
 The main country to be sponsored turns out to be Spain.
-As for the the most prevalent influencers who Mango paid to or likely paid to, were the ones with 100K-300K audience.
+As for the most prevalent influencers who Mango paid to or likely paid to, were the ones with a 100K-300K audience.

 If we take exclusively 36 paid influencers, we will see that Mango kept the selection balanced: 25% of all profiles have 5K-20K audience, almost 20% – ones with 20K-50K followers, 17% – with 50K-100K audience, same percent of 100K-300K creators and ones with 300K-1M audience have 11% from the overall number.

 However, if we take a look at the ones who were probably sponsored – the share of 100-300K audience profiles gets significantly bigger becoming the biggest group of account types involved.
 What may all this mean?
 Creators with 100K-300K audience did not necessarily disclose paid #mango posts, whereas their counterparts with 5-20K audience – second biggest type involved – mentioned Mango in their publications more often.

 The campaign targeted mainly women even though Mango has a menswear line as well.
 The campaign targeted women of 18 to 34 years old – the prevalent age of the Instagram audience.
 The overall audience of 36 sponsored #mangogirls equals 5.5M people.
 The quality audience precisely (we again exclude bots, passive accounts, and other profiles which won’t buy) – 3.7M.
 If we add up here the likely sponsored ones – we will receive 48,8M and 34,6M respectively.
 Not bad right?